D4t0n3Guy/Sketch/DEPLOY.md

-# Deploying SketchShip to Netlify

-This version stores games on the server, so it needs Netlify's function support — a plain drag-and-drop of index.html is not enough.
-Two ways, pick one:

-## Option A — Netlify CLI (fastest)
-From this folder, on a machine with Node.js:

-    npm install
-    npx netlify-cli login        # once, opens browser npx netlify-cli deploy --prod
-    # when asked, link it to your existing SketchShip site
+# SketchShip

-Every future update is just `npx netlify-cli deploy --prod` again.

-## Option B — GitHub (set & forget)
-1. Put this folder in a GitHub repo
-2. In Netlify: Add new site -> Import from GitHub -> pick the repo
+Live at **https://sketchship.netlify.app**, auto-deployed from the `main` branch of this repo.

+Layout:

+    index.html                  the whole client (no build step) netlify/functions/game.mjs  server: game storage + seat assignment netlify.toml                points Netlify at the functions folder package.json                one dependency, @netlify/blobs

-3. No build command needed; publish directory = repo root
+Netlify settings: no build command, publish directory = repo root.
-4. Future updates: git push, Netlify redeploys itself
+Functions are bundled automatically with esbuild.

+## Updating
+Push to `main`.
+Netlify rebuilds itself.
+Check the Deploys tab if a change doesn't show up within a couple of minutes.

+## How players are identified
+Each browser generates a permanent id on first visit and stores it in localStorage.
+The invite link contains only the game id, never an identity.
+The server hands seat 1 to the creator, seat 2 to the first other device that opens the link, and refuses everyone after that.

 ## Test after deploy
-Open your site URL -> Start a new game.
-If game creation fails with a network error, the function isn't running — check the deploy log for `game.mjs`.
+Open the site, start a new game, and confirm it reaches the server.
+A network error on creation means the function isn't running — check the deploy log for `game.mjs`.